sauerduels/sauer-proxy/README.md

 ## Building

-You will need CMake and GCC.
+You will need CMake, a C compiler, and a C++ compiler.

 ```
 $ mkdir build